defenseunicorns/uds-core/src/pepr/operator/README.md

 │   ├── sources          # CRD source files
 │   ├── register.ts      # Registers the UDS Package CRD with the Kubernetes API
 │   └── validator.ts     # Validates UDS Package CRs with Pepr
-├── enque.ts             # Serializes UDS Package CRs for processing by the reconciler ├── index.ts             # Entrypoint for the UDS Operator └── reconciler.ts        # Reconciles UDS Package CRs via the controllers
+├── enqueue.ts             # Serializes UDS Package CRs for processing by the reconciler ├── index.ts             # Entrypoint for the UDS Operator └── reconciler.ts        # Reconciles UDS Package CRs via the controllers
 ```